mr2raccoon/caactus/README.md

 - Once installed, create an environent for using `caactus` with the following command from your cmd-line `conda create -n caactus-env -c conda-forge "python>=3.10.12" vigra`.

 ## Install caactus
-- Activate the `caactus-env` from the cmd-line with `conda actiavte caactus-env`.
+- Activate the `caactus-env` from the cmd-line with `conda activate caactus-env`.
 - To install `caactus` inside your environment, use `pip install caactus` to install all scripts plus the needed dependencies.
 - During the below described steps that call the `caactus-scripts`, make sure to have the `caactus-env` activated.